Pre-quel/Zindex/README.md

 {"file":"batch_00000.tar.zst", "offset":12345, "score":7, "preview":"...some surrounding text..."}
 ```

 *(Note: The “score” is just a “closeness” metric used in the code.
-We removed any threshold so you see all matches by default.)*
+It is somewhat arbitrary.)*

 ## Troubleshooting